-It is essential that ALL SHU students experience a fair and inclusive assessment process.
+It is essential that all Hallam students experience a fair and inclusive assessment process.

 What is inclusivity?